 Most babies get their first taste of solid food from a spoon.
 When you think solid, you may not realize that first solid foods are pretty thin and runny.

 Many parents choose to first offer their babies baby cereal (rice, oats, or barley).
-Choose an iron-fortified cereal product, because at this stage in his development, he needs iron to stay healthy.
+Choose an iron-fortified cereal product, because at this stage in their development, they need iron to stay healthy.

 To make it, you'll mix some of the powdered cereal with breast milk or baby formula.
-Over time, as she’s able to handle thicker and thicker things, you can add less liquid.
+Over time, as they are able to handle thicker and thicker things, you can add less liquid.